lingfish/truenas-app-zabbix-agent/README.md

 ## Configuration

-The actual polling of the TrueNAS system is done via the `midclt` command using Zabbix UserParameters.
+The actual polling of the TrueNAS system is done via the `midclt` command using Zabbix `UserParameters`.
 The config file is a simple one-liner, using the power of passing arguments to the `midclt` command via Zabbix item parameters.